 - The combined annual salaries are $115,000, then set aside $2,300.

 - If the annual salary is $40,000, then round up and set aside $1,000 for an emergency savings fund.

-An exception… If you are in high school or college, a $500 emergency fund will suffice.
+An exception… If you are in high school, a $500 emergency fund will suffice.

 Upon graduation and the first real world job (even if isn’t in your career field of choice), start saving to meet the $1000 minimum emergency money threshold.

 Related Resource for you: How to Budget Money and Still Enjoy Life

 Before you skip off knowing your dollar amount needed for an emergency fund, consider these variables that could deeply impact how much is needed for your household.